 The code in Figure 58 is an example of the CNL procedure definition for the avoid_static_obstacles behavior used in the trash collecting (trashbot) configuration.
 There are four places that C++ code can occur in CNL: Bracketed by an init/iend pair, bracketed by a once/header pair within a procedure definition, bracketed by a header/body pair within a procedure definition, or bracketed by a body/pend pair within a procedure definition.
 Code within init blocks is not specific to a particular procedure.
-Code within once blocks is emitted before the body loop and therefore executes once on instantiation.
-Code within the header block is executed once each time the thread gains scope.
+Code within once blocks is executed once each time the thread gains scope.
 For example, a node underneath a state in an FSA gains scope when that state becomes active and looses it when a new state takes over.
 Code within body blocks is surrounded with a while loop and executes once for each new set of input parameters.
 The predefined output parameter for the procedure is named output.

 A CNL configuration can be viewed as a directed graph, where nodes are threads of execution and edges indicate dataflow connections between producer nodes and consumer nodes.
 For example, both Figures 59 and 60 present a CNL representation of the trashbot configuration: Figure 59 shows the procedure generated to implement the FSA specified by the user, and Figure 60 shows the nodes created to implement the configuration in CNL.
-Each node in the configuration is an instantiation of a C++ function, forked as a lightweight thread using the C-Threads package[16] developed at Georgia Tech.
+Each node in the configuration is an instantiation of a C++ function, forked as a lightweight thread using the C-Threads package[17] developed at Georgia Tech.
 UNIX processes are examples of heavyweight threads which use the operating system for scheduling.
 Lightweight threads are generally non-preemptive and scheduled by code linked into the user's program.
-All lightweight threads execute in the same address space and can share global variables.
-The advantage of lightweight threads is that a task switch takes place much faster than between heavyweight threads, allowing large scale parallelism.
+All lightweight threads is that a task switch takes place much faster than between heavyweight threads, allowing large scale parallelism.
 Current robot configurations are using around 50 threads with little overhead, while that many UNIX processes is not feasible.
 Code for thread control and communication synchronization is explicitly generated by the CNL compiler and need not be specified by the user.

 '''

 procedure Vector AVOID_STATIC_OBSTACLES with

 double sphere;

 double safety_margin;

 obs_array readings;

 once

 header

 body

 VECTOR_CLEAR(output);

 for(int i=0; i<readings.size; i++)

+{

 double c_to_c_dist = len_2d(readings.val[i].center);

 double radius = readings.val[i].r + safety_margin;

 double mag = 0;

-if (c_to_c_dist \leq radius )
+if (c_to_c_dist \leq radius)

+ł

 // if within safety margin generate big vector

 mag = INFINITY;

+}

-else if (c\to\c\dist \le radius + sphere)
+else if (c_to_c_dist \leq radius + sphere )

+{

 // generate fraction (0...1) how far are in linear zone.

 mag = (sphere - (c_to_c_dist - radius)) / sphere;

 // otherwise, outside obstacle's sphere of influence, so ignore it

 if (mag \neq 0)

 {

 // create a unit vector along the direction of repulsion

 Vector repuls;

 repuls.x = -readings.val[i].center.x;

 repuls.y = -readings.val[i].center.y;

 unit_2d(repuls);

 // Set its strength to the magnitude selected

 mult_2d(repuls, mag);

 // Add it to the running sum

 plus_2d(output, repuls);

+}

+}

 pend

 '''